LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 ### End conversation

 In case the conversation is no longer relevant and is not needed for future reference, the agent may end the conversation.
-This hides the conversation from the list and it can subsequently only be accessed via Agent manager or from LiveEngage Web.
-On LiveEngage Web, closed conversations can be reopened when the agent sends a new message.
+This hides the conversation from the list and it can subsequently only be accessed via Agent manager or from Conversational Cloud Web.
+On Conversational Cloud Web, closed conversations can be reopened when the agent sends a new message.
 In future phases the list may include closed conversations and the ability to reopen them, based on the relevant use case.

 ### Inactive conversations